 - Self-service resources and links for student writers.

 - Conversation circles for students to practice spoken English and listening skills (and connect with peers on campus) with peer writing tutors.
-By request, contact Dr. Giaimo and Essi Wunderman to join.
+Offered Fall 2021, contact Dr. Giaimo and Essi Wunderman to join.

 - Faculty consultations on course development, writing pedagogy and assessment, and personal writing productivity.
 Contact Dr. Giaimo.

-While the Writing Center typically offers appointments through course tutoring, online, and in the CTLR (Davis Family Library 225), and other locations around campus, it is completely online for the 2020 - 2021 academic year.
-Email Genie Giaimo at email@example.com for more information.
+The Writing Center typically offers appointments through course tutoring, online, and in the CTLR (Davis Family Library 225).
+Email Genie Giaimo at firstname.lastname@example.org for more information.